mostsfa538/InkSpire/README.md

 ## Use Case Architecture:

-​			The bellow Architecture show how different actors can deal with [InkSpire]() Website Application, and select roles of each one that control mechanisms for best practices of use.
+​	The bellow Architecture show how different actors can deal with [InkSpire]() Website Application.
+It selects roles of each one who control Website mechanisms & features for best practices of use.

 <img src=".\useCase_Architecture.png" style="height:auto; width:auto; margin:0;">